buildflaskapp/buildflaskapp/README.md

 - [x] Debug option on (-dB)
 - [x] Include Stylesheet and Script (-Ss)
 - [x] Push app to docker container (-dC)

+Feel free to create issue in case something is not working :)